 00 and bread flour are the two best options for getting a chewy pizza dough.
 But what makes these flours best among a lot of other options?

-Why is Double Fermentation Better to Achieve Chewy Pizza Crust?
+Why is Double Fermentation Better for Achieving Chewy Pizza Crust?

 During the double fermentation, the pizza dough ferments at a lower temperature (it is usually inside the refrigerator).
 This allows the development of better fragrance and flavor in the pizza dough.
 Additionally, this controlled process ensures the best results in the form of bubbly crust.